SK-Griggs/Starr-s-Lair-Website-/readme.md

 2023 UPDATE FOR WEB DEV 2
 I have added an additional page that has the project for this course on it.
 For this course, I ended up going with a digital log of books that I have read.
 This was a multi step project.
 The first thing that I did was created a table that would display all of the books that I have read.
 This information is set in an array that is stored locally to the code

-The next step was to create a button that opens a form that allows books to be added to the table.
+The next step was to add a dynamic button that would allow new books to be added to the log.

 First the media queries: